News & Trending Shopping & Deals News

 However, some people tip significantly more based on good service, and experienced servers know this.
 They may even pull some tricks to flatter you and get you to leave a few extra dollars on the table.

-Don’t resent their efforts — by tipping more, you are probably helping a hard-working person move beyond living paycheck to paycheck.
+Don’t resent their efforts — by tipping more, you're probably helping a hard-working person get ahead financially.

 Here are 12 simple ways that restaurant servers get you to tip more on the bill.